FundBizPro

 Asset-based valuation applies when the business owns significant hard assets - real estate, manufacturing equipment, fleet vehicles, inventory - and those assets have a market value independent of the business's earnings.

-A laundromat with 40 machines worth $8,000 each (replacement cost) = $320K in equipment.
-Add real estate appraised at $800K.
-Total hard assets: $1.12M.
-If the business is also producing $175K in SDE, you might add 1–1.5x SDE for goodwill: $175K–$262K.
+A laundromat with 40 machines worth $8,000 each at fair market value equals $320,000 in equipment.
+If the real estate appraises at $800,000, hard assets total $1.12M.
+If the business also produces $175,000 in SDE, you might add 1–1.5x SDE for goodwill: $175,000–$262,000.
 Total value range: $1.3M–$1.38M.

 The five risk factors that compress the multiple